josephgeo259/project-2/readme.md

 # Project-2 General Mangers app

 # Instructions:
-This is an app where one may store data for a General Manger
+This is an app where one may store data for a User/General Manger for specfic players.
+Within those players one may add comments to help draft better and have info saved for different players in different teams and leagues.

 # Objectives Met:
 1.Get full crud on gms